 Software for the simulation of ball screws

 Our software related to Ball Screw Model Library will be installed locally.
 You have the possibility to calculate any number of design variants of ball screws.
-The software is available as an annual rental license.
+The software is available as an annual or monthly subscription.
 We provide choice standard support (up to 8 hours per year) or intensive maintenance and support (8 hours per month).
-For this we recommend a four-day training, which you can flexibly divide over the course of a year.
+For this we recommend a one-day training.

 Our ball screw specialists will gladly answer all your questions and show you which solution suits you best.